In this article, you will learn the complete CSS box model with examples. When we talk about the box model, it takes us to web design and layout.

 Now we will add some CSS.

-Code Explanation: I used same properties for all three boxes.
+Code Explanation: I used the same properties for all three boxes.

 - width property for defining the width of a box.

-- background-color property for applying the background colour of a box.
+- background-color property for applying the background color of a box.

 - padding property for adding some space around the text.